 For those who have been wanting to go to law school but could not eliminate all of the other obligations in their lives to allow for full time enrollment, this could be the answer.

-It is an option for those interested in pursuing a JD who do not have the option of going to law school full time with the associated prohibition on working.
+The Flexible Scheduling option is for those interested in pursuing a JD who do not have the option of going to law school full time with the associated prohibition on working.

 It allows flexibility in that you may choose to reduce your course load by one or more classes.